ivgnk/Math-on-Python/README.md

 https://pypi.org/project/kmapper -  https://kepler-mapper.scikit-tda.org/en/latest/ - for visualization of high-dimensional data and 3D point cloud data.
 KeplerMapper can make use of Scikit-Learn API compatible cluster and scaling algorithms - https://github.com/scikit-tda/kepler-mapper  -  623 stars
 https://github.com/gtaylor/python-colormath -  453 stars
 https://pypi.org/project/hist - Hist is an analyst-friendly front-end for boost-histogram - Звёзд: 123
+**https://pypi.org/project/ncvue/** - A minimal GUI for a quick view of netcdf files, aiming to be a drop-in replacement for ncview and panoply - Звёзд: 60
 https://pypi.org/project/sympy-plot-backends - Backends for plotting with SymPy - Звёзд: 42
 https://pypi.org/project/roc-utils - Tools to compute and visualize ROC curves -  Звёзд: 28
 https://pypi.org/project/llnl-pydv -  1D graphics and data analysis tool, heavily based on the ULTRA plotting tool - Звёзд: 12
 https://pypi.org/project/polyviz - Interface between Brightway2 and D3.js - Звёзд: 9

+https://pypi.org/project/rankflow - Plot how multiple ranks evolved over processing steps - draw a rankflow - Звёзд: 1

 https://pypi.org/project/caspy3 - A program that provides both a GUI and a CLI to SymPy, a symbolic computation and computer algebra system Python library